OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-12.md

 ## 2 Chronicles 12:14

-He did evil because he did not set his heart to seek the Lord.
+He acted wickedly because he did not set his heart to seek the Lord.

 ---

 ## 2 Chronicles 12:15

-Now the acts of Rehoboam, from the first to the last, are they not written in the records of Shemaiah the prophet and of Iddo the seer, according to genealogical enrollment?
-And there were wars between Rehoboam and Jeroboam continually.
+Are not the acts of Rehoboam, from the first to the last, recorded in the writings of Shemaiah the prophet and of Iddo the seer, according to genealogical records?
+And there were constant wars between Rehoboam and Jeroboam.

 ---

 ## 2 Chronicles 12:16

-And Rehoboam lay down with his fathers and was buried in the city of David; and his son Abijah became king in his place.
+Rehoboam rested with his ancestors and was buried in the city of David; and his son Abijah succeeded him as king.